Hollywood Cinema (New Zealand theatre): Matt Timpson (from 2015)

-When the Cinema became a venue for the New Zealand International Film Festival (NZIFF) for the first time in 2017, Timpson said that he was "thrilled to introduce NZIFF to the Hollywood experience...[because he saw the Cinema]...as a haven for film and music lovers of Auckland, preserving the cinema-going experience and provide inspiration, education and a community-building space for locals."
+When the cinema became a venue for the New Zealand International Film Festival (NZIFF) for the first time in 2017, Timpson said that he was "thrilled to introduce NZIFF to the Hollywood experience...[because he saw the Cinema]...as a haven for film and music lovers of Auckland, preserving the cinema-going experience and provide inspiration, education and a community-building space for locals".
 He also noted that the Hollywood had hosted some of NZ's finest musical talent including Tiny Ruins, Lawrence Arabia, Aldous Harding, Nadia Reid and Jean-Paul Sartre Experience.

 The Hollywood developed a reputation as a music venue that maintained a cinematic atmosphere with the performances being enhanced by the effects of visuals from a 35mm movie projector.
-Billy Bragg played three nights there in 2018 with one reviewer commenting [it was] "rather appropriate that an artist like Billy Bragg is appearing at a venue steeped in history such as the Hollywood Theatre ...[that]...has certainly seen her fair share of changes and it would seem that so has Bragg."
+Billy Bragg played three nights there in 2018 with one reviewer commenting [it was] "rather appropriate that an artist like Billy Bragg is appearing at a venue steeped in history such as the Hollywood Theatre...[that]...has certainly seen her fair share of changes and it would seem that so has Bragg".

 In 2019 the Hollywood had a special showing of the Rocky Horror Picture Show hosted by Richard O'Brien, the creator of the show, who also ran a Q&A session after the movie.

-When the Hollywood hosted a screening of Cats with a 'Bring Your Own Edibles - food infused with marijuana theme', Ross Bell, executive director of the NZ Drug Foundation said that while he got the humour, "the cinema was putting itself at legal risk...[because]...there is a section under the Misuse of Drugs Act that makes it an offence to knowingly allow your premises to be used for illegal drugs."
+When the Hollywood hosted a screening of Cats with a 'Bring Your Own Edibles – food infused with marijuana theme', Ross Bell, executive director of the New Zealand Drug Foundation, said that while he got the humour, "the cinema was putting itself at legal risk...[because]...there is a section under the Misuse of Drugs Act that makes it an offence to knowingly allow your premises to be used for illegal drugs".
 Timpson responded that the night was meant to be a "safe place for people who were already going to see the film under the influence.
 It's become a cult thing to do so we thought we would make it a safe, communal experience with breaks and finding drivers for people afterwards", but he was not encouraging drug use and would change the wording of the promotion to make that clear.